dina-web-nrm/collections-api-docker/README.md

 # Important

+After starting with `docker-compose up`, load user data into `keycloak` with:

+	./populate_user_db.sh

-After starting with `docker-compose up`, load data into `dina-web` with:
+After starting with `docker-compose up`, load collections data into `dina-web` with:

 	./populate_dina_web_db.sh

-This will be fixed soon... :)
+Pls have a look, and submit improvements :)